Adithya1798/SDLC_26_HammerHeads/1_Requirements/read.md

 # Introduction

  Matrices are used in many different areas of math.
 They are useful for calculating changes in two-dimensional motion and in making changes to large groups of data.
 This method of storage is compact, reliable, and versatile, as it can be converted into many different forms.
  The  matrix multiplication system will able to provide results of any desired matrix size.
 Mainly the  project focuses on matrix operations on square matrices.
-The operations performed on a pair of square matrices are, addition, subtraction and multiplication.
-The operations performed on a single square matrix are, transpose, determinant and inverse.
+The operations performed on a pair of square matrices are, addition, subtraction and multiplication.The operations performed on a single square matrix are, transpose, determinant, inverse and to check type of matrix be it scaler, triangular, orthogonal, diagonal, zero, unit or symmetric.